Historic Music Programs

 songs are insightful, humorous, patriotic and inflammatory.
 This program promotes an understanding of the United States on the brink

 View a video of the song "Hurrah For Frémont!" here.

 Creating a National Identity: Songs of the Irish-Americans and Irish Conflict as Told in Song are two

 collaborative programs with the Irish duo “Ask Your Father.”
 The first is a musical journey through the history of the

 songs of Irish America.
 The second presents songs that have come out of centuries of conflict, from Ireland's earliest

 A 19th Century Christmastide

-For many the romance of Christmas is linked to a distant land, rituals of the "perfect Christmas".
-Perhaps most
+For many the romance of Christmas is linked to a distant land and rituals of a "perfect Christmas".
+A 19th Century

 To End All Wars: Songs of the First World War